-- 2.3.1 Thanet, the most easterly part of Kent, was once an island separated from the rest of the County by the Wantsum Channel.
-The Channel was originally around two miles wide but has narrowed to a stream over the millennia.
-Thanet includes the towns of Broadstairs, Margate and Ramsgate as shown in Figure 6. - 2.3.2 Thanet has good rail and road connections: The high-speed rail link, HS1, passes through Canterbury and Ashford en route to St Pancras taking about one hour and 15 minutes.
-This train passes close to the Manston site.
-There is also a route via the coastal and Medway towns to St Pancras taking about one hour and 40 minutes.
-There is also a service from Thanet via the coastal towns, Chatham and north Kent to London Victoria, which takes around two hours.
+2.3.1 Thanet, the most easterly part of Kent and includes the towns of Broadstairs, Margate and Ramsgate as shown in Figure 7.

+2.3.2 Thanet has good rail and road connections.
+The high-speed rail link, HS1, runs from Ramsgate, passing close to the Manston Airport site and on through Canterbury and Ashford en route to London St Pancras, taking about one hour and 15 minutes.
+There is also a route via the coastal and Medway towns to London St Pancras taking about one hour and 40 minutes.
+There is also a service from Thanet via the coastal towns, Chatham and north Kent to London Victoria.
 Road access to the M2 is via the Thanet Way, which is a dual carriageway.